 Here’s what you do.
 Load up the Perfect Keto calculator, input your diet, and take note of your daily carb intake.

 If more than 15-20% of your calories are carbs, you’re probably not in ketosis.
 You’re probably not helping your muscles either.

-It’s possible to go keto, yet still be short on protein.
-Without plenty of leucine in your blood, you can’t synthesize muscle like a champ.
+It’s possible to go keto yet still be short on protein.
+Without plenty of leucine in your blood, you can’t synthesize muscles like a champ.